 I’ve sewed a cover with a stretched fabric (lycra, spandex or any heavy weighted fabric).

 Tah dah!!!
-Here it is, a replica of yourself.
+Here it is, a replica of yourself in the form of, ahem, a DIY dress form.
 If you wish to mark it with a thin ribbon this will guide you when trying on your patterns.